codeccoop/posts-bridge/posts-bridge/readme.txt

 **Remote fields**
 Dynamically load backend data on render time and substitute replacement marks in the post HTML with remote data.

+**Custom types**
+Posts Bridge allows you to register custom post types from the plugin settings with visual and intuitive way, register post meta fields and bind post type to taxonomies.

 **REST API endpoints**
 Forms Bridge registers custom REST API endpoints for each bridge to easily connect to WordPress from your backend over HTTP requests.